 Everyone is capable of being a good citizen.
 However, those students who earn several poor citizenship marks may be restricted from participation in school activities.

-Students are subjected to the criminal, civil, and education laws for the state of California: For more information Go to the California Laws and Codes Website
+Students are subjected to the criminal, civil, and education laws for the state of California: For more information go to the CDE website (http://www.cde.ca.gov/re/lr/cl/)

 - 48900(1) Caused, attempted to cause, or threatened to cause physical injury to another person.
 Or (2) willfully used force or violence upon the person of another except in self-defense (battery, homicide, etc.)